 - How to explain ROBS to your CPA or tax attorney.

 - How to exit the structure when you’re ready to sell your business.

 How much of this guide do I need to read?

-If you’re serious about funding a business or franchise without going into debt or putting your home on the line, we recommend reading this guide start to finish.
-Each chapter presents a concise view of an element of Rollovers for Business Start-ups, and proceeds in a linear order to build your knowledge base before moving on to the next topic.
+If you’re serious about funding a business or franchise without going into debt or putting your home on the line, we recommend reading this guide from start to finish.
+Each chapter presents a thorough view of an element of Rollovers for Business Start-ups, and proceeds in a linear order to build your knowledge base before moving on to the next topic.